nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 adb push ###.zip
 ```

+THAN

 - than on recovery select install from zip
 - reboot after install:

 ```